 - Your insurance provider (unless you are paying out of pocket).

-NOTE: Insurance companies usually send an EOB (Explanation of benefits) to their clients.
+NOTE: Insurance companies usually send clients an EOB (Explanation of benefits).
 If you are enrolled under your parents’ plan, they will likely see a summary of the services provided to you.
-The EOB will probably not directly state “abortion” but “medical visit” or “D&C.”
+The EOB would probably not directly state “abortion” but “medical visit” or “D&C.”

 🤐 Maintaining confidentiality is a key duty of all medical, insurance, and counseling staff.
-They are obligated to keep your information private unless you give consent to its release.
+They are obligated to keep their client's information private unless a consent form is signed.

-Therefore, it is possible to keep your abortion hidden.
-None of your friends or relatives need to know about it.
-It is up to you whom you want to tell.
+It is possible to keep any official medical about an abortion hidden from friends or relatives.
+It is up to the woman whom she would want to tell.

-Whether you will be able to keep the abortion hidden from your partner, your children, or other close relatives and friends, remains unsure.
-Depending on the closeness of your relationship, they probably will suspect that something is up, even if they can’t put their finger on it.
-They will be left wondering.
-This should be taken into consideration if you are pregnant and trying to decide whether to keep it a secret.
+Whether it is possible to keep an abortion hidden from one's partner, children, or other close relatives and friends remains uncertain.
+Depending on the closeness of these relationships, someone would probably have a hunch that something happened, without necessarily suspecting an abortion.
+They would be left wondering.
+This should be taken into consideration when pregnant and trying to decide whether to keep it a secret.

 Anonymous Abortion Under 18?

-You may not want your parents to know about the pregnancy and are therefore looking into options for an anonymous abortion.
-If you are a minor, you may need your parents’ consent in order to have an abortion.
+You may not want your parents to know about the pregnancy and are looking into options for an anonymous abortion.
+If you are a minor, you may need your parents’ consent to have an abortion.

 Can a Past Abortion Be Detected?